ndejong/pfsense_fauxapi/README.md

 library supports the ability to get and set single sections of the pfSense system, not just the entire system configuration as with the Bash library.

-**update-aws-aliases.py** - example

-An reasonable Python based worked example using the API can be found with `update-aws-aliases.py` under the [`extras/examples`](https://github.com/ndejong/pfsense_fauxapi/blob/master/extras/examples) path - the tool pulls in the latest AWS `ip-ranges.json` parses them and injects them into the aliases section if required.
+**update-aws-aliases.py** - a reasonable Python based worked example using the API can be found with `update-aws-aliases.py` under the [`extras/examples`](https://github.com/ndejong/pfsense_fauxapi/blob/master/extras/examples) path - the tool pulls in the latest AWS `ip-ranges.json` parses them and injects them into the aliases section if required.

 #### Bash
 The [Bash client library](https://github.com/ndejong/pfsense_fauxapi/tree/master/extras/client-libs)